vuejs/v2.vuejs.org/src/v2/cookbook/debugging-in-vscode.md

       "breakOnLoad": true,
       "sourceMapPathOverrides": {
         "webpack:///src/*": "${webRoot}/*",
         // If the breakpoint of JS file or Vue file cannot be set, the corresponding wildcard can be configured according to the file in 'webpack://' in the sources column under devtools of chrome.
-For example, Vue cli 4 is configured as follows
+Examples are as follows
-        // "webpack:///./src/*.js": "${webRoot}/*.js", // Vue CLI 4 configuration
+        // "webpack:///./src/*.js": "${webRoot}/*.js",
-        // "webpack:///src/*.vue": "${webRoot}/*.vue" // Vue CLI 4 configuration
+        // "webpack:///src/*.vue": "${webRoot}/*.vue"
       }
     },
     {